General Oral Surgery Procedures & Technology – Alexandria, VA

 The term oral surgery refers to any surgical procedure performed in or around your mouth and jaw.
 This naturally covers a lot of ground; you might require surgery to have an impacted or damaged tooth removed, to reverse bone loss, to repair a jaw injury, or for several other reasons.
-Get in touch with our team at Northern Virginia Oral, Maxillofacial & Implant Surgery to learn more about the different procedures that we offer.
+Get in touch with our team at Northern Virginia Oral, Maxillofacial & Implant Surgery to learn more about the different general oral surgery procedures and technology in Alexandria, VA that we have to offer.

 Why Choose Northern Virginia Oral, Maxillofacial & Implant Surgery for

 - Wide Variety of Procedures Under One Roof

 State of the Art

 Cone Beam Imaging

 Impacted Canine Treatment

 An impacted tooth is one that has failed to properly erupt through the gums.
 The upper canines become impacted in about 2% of the population.
 This can cause tooth loss and bone resorption in the jaw, so it’s best to have the issue treated as soon as possible.
 This might involve removing the impacted canine, transplanting it into the correct position, or simply exposing it so that it can be moved into the correct position with orthodontics.